Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Leading Order Terms I: Emergence of

-Let us fix the time label $ t \in \R$.
+\textit{{Normal ordering of $V_F(t)$}.} Let us fix the time label $ t \in \R$.
 First, we see from \eqref{VF(t)} that $V_F(t) = \int_{ \Lambda^{*} }\hat V(k) D_k^*(t) D_k(t) \d k $ can be written in terms of the Heisenberg evolution of the $D$-operators, as given in Def. \ref{definition Heisenberg b D}.
-These can be written explicitly in terms of creation- and annihilation- in the following way
+These can be written explicitly in terms of creation- and annihilation- {\blu operators} in the following way

 where the coefficients in the above expression are given as follows

 for all $k, p, q \in \Lambda^*$.
 Since $D_k^*(t) = D_{-k}(t)$ it readily follows that we can write the fermion-fermion interaction in the following form